esprit-dev/homebridge-dummy/README.md

 Unfortunately, there is no built-in way to migrate existing accessory plugins to platform plugins.
 This means that all accessories will be considered "new" by HomeKit, so any existing automations or room setups will be lost.

-However, Homebridge Dummy can try to migrate the accessory configurations to the new system to prevent you having to set them all up again in Homebridge.
+However, Homebridge Dummy will try to migrate the accessory configurations to the new system to prevent you having to set them all up again in Homebridge.

 ### Migration Flow

-Once you have installed v1.0, click on the icon to configure the Homebridge Dummy plugin in the Homebridge UI and it will walk you through the necessary questionaire.
+Once you have installed v1.0, click on the icon to configure the Homebridge Dummy plugin in the Homebridge UI and it will walk you through the necessary questionnaire.

 Alternatively, you can add the following to "platforms" in your config.json